The Towne Winer gives the lucky couple a fun way

 If you ask Liz Woolford and Barrie Browne, making your own wine is about getting creative with your wedding details, offering great tasting, award-winning wine with minimal additives, and of course, having fun while you’re at it.
 “We offer a customized and fun experience vinting your selected wines for your wedding day.”

 Together, Liz and Barrie use their expertise to help couples with wine pairings while also giving them the inside scoop on all the options that can come with making their own wine for their wedding reception.
-And to top it all off, The Towne Winer gives brides a great way to save money on their reception beverages costs.
+And to top it all off, The Towne Winer gives couples a great way to save money on their reception beverages costs.
 “We can help you craft commercial-quality wines at non-commercial pricing!”

 Expertise in wine making is definitely the top reason to choose The Towne Winer.
 Jessica agrees saying that she and her husband “chose the Towne Winer because my parents have been making their wine there for years and the wine was always fantastic”.